 1 Click on the [MENU] on the left toolbar.
+The menu is displayed.

-- Change over to the second page of the menu using the page switching button of the menu. - 3 Click on the [Code Input] button on the menu.
+- 2 Change over to the second page of the menu using the page switching button of the menu. - 3 Click on the [Code Input] button on the menu.